This guide aims to explain all the important stuff you need to know to create your online database application in Zoho Creator.

 Configure Form actions

-"Validate" scripts that are executed when a new record is submitted or when an existing record is modified and submitted or when an existing record is deleted.
+"Validate" scripts are executed when a new record is submitted or when an existing record is modified and submitted or when an existing record is deleted.
 These scripts are executed before the form data is stored in the database.
 For example, check if a field value falls within a specified range, restrict the number of registrations to your form etc.

-"On success" scripts that are executed when a new record is successfully submitted to the database or when an existing record is updated or deleted from the database.
+"On success" scripts are executed when a new record is successfully submitted to the database or when an existing record is updated or deleted from the database.
 These scripts are executed after the form data is stored in the database.
 For example, send a mail to the admin user_id when a record is deleted.

-"On click" scripts that are executed on click of the custom buttons that you have created in your Stateless Forms.
+"On click" scripts are executed on click of the custom buttons that you have created in your Stateless Forms.
 For example, create a stateless form to specify the search criteria and on click of the Search button display a HTML view with the search results fetched from a Contacts Management form.

 Actions on Form load